 Now is not the time to have heater core problems in your automobile.
 The holidays are upon us, winter weather is here, and it’s going to be mighty cold in Canton, MI, for the next few months.
-If you’ve never had your vehicle’s heater core inspected, or if you cannot remember the last time the AC system was serviced, it’s time to see us here at Mechanic One Auto Repair.
+If you’ve never had your vehicle’s heater core inspected, or if you cannot remember the last time the AC system was serviced, it’s time to see us here at Mechanic One Auto Repair & European Auto Repair.
 Here are signs you’ve got heater core problems, which will translate into a very cold and uncomfortable ride inside your car.

 Sweet Smells Coming Through the Vents

 The heater core uses hot engine coolant to warm your vehicle’s interior.
 The core is made up of a series of tubes through which the hot coolant runs before it returns to the radiator to cool down.
 If you smell something sweet and musty, almost like maple syrup, when you turn on the heater, your heater core is leaking coolant.
 If the leak is bad enough, you might see coolant pool underneath your parked car.

 Your Windows Fog Up